Willow Grove Naval Air Station

 Today the base supports a number of military detachments, including the Naval Training Meteorology and Oceanography Detachment; RIPO, the Reserve Intelligence Program Office; RESASWTRACEN, the Reserve Antisubmarine Warfare Training Center, and others.
 In addition, two Patrol Squadrons operate from this base, as do HSL-94 Antisubmarine Helicopters.

-Every June Willow Grove is host to one of the nation's outstanding air shows, featuring many aircraft on exhibit, old and new, as well as flying demonstrations and aerobatics by the famous Blue Angels, Thunderbirds, and others.
+Every year -- usually in spring or early summer -- Willow Grove is host to one of the nation's outstanding air shows, featuring many aircraft on exhibit, old and new, as well as flying demonstrations and aerobatics by the famous Blue Angels, Thunderbirds, and others.
 Individuals, families, and groups are invited.
+Admission is FREE.
+Parking on the base is limited.
 Call for more information.

 Organized Groups, including School Groups, can enjoy a very interesting and educational Guided Tour of the Willow Grove base.
 The Tour encompasses the Operations facility, the Control Tower (if available), and a Hangar.
 Specialized Tours can be arranged that focus on a particular feature of the base, and certain aircraft may be made available upon request.

 Groups can consist of between twelve and thirty five people.
-Participants must be at least seven years old.
+Participants must be at least eight years old.
 Groups must supply their own transportation on base.

 Lunch: Cafeteria on base can be arranged in advance.